choreographic works by /

 108 Hours of This (2011):

-The trio 108 Hours of This was commissioned by the RoofTop Dances curatorial team and was developed with dancers Beau Hancock and Marie Brown.
+This trio was commissioned by the RoofTop Dances curatorial team and was developed with dancers Beau Hancock and Marie Brown.
 Inspiration was taken from CA Conrad’s (Soma)tic Poetry Rituals, specifically one in which he listened to Chet Baker on loop for a solid week.
-The work, which features music by Chet Baker and Donald Byrd, deals with notions of majesty, sex, and the age old question of chicken or egg.
+The work, which features music by Chet Baker and Donald Byrd, deals with notions of majesty, sexuality, and the age old question of chicken or egg.